zhaohan-dong/zhaohan-dong/README.md

 - 👋 Hi, I’m @zhaohan-dong
 - 👀 I’m interested in Aviation, Cinematography and Entrepreneurship
-- 📫 How to reach me: VHF
+- 📫 How to reach me: VHF or email

 <!---
 zhaohan-dong/zhaohan-dong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.